 1 Semester 1/2 Unit

-The purpose of the this study is to examine the various political and governmental structures that make up the American political system: political culture, constitutional arrangements, public opinion, pressure groups, political barriers, elections, Congress, president, court and bureaucracy.
-The major theme of this study is the understanding that since the American political system was intentionally designed to make it difficult for any one individual or group to govern effectively, public policies are usually the results of compromises; hence, the final outcome is less than any one wishes.
+The purpose of this study is to examine the various political and governmental structures that make up the American political system: political culture, constitutional arrangements, public opinion, pressure groups, political barriers, elections, Congress, president, court and bureaucracy.
+The major theme of this study is the understanding that since the American political system was intentionally designed to make it difficult for any one individual or group to govern effectively, public policies are usually the results of compromises; hence, the final outcome is less than anyone wishes.
 Hoping to make the student a realistic observer of the process, the course explores, then, how the “system” affects the relationship between the promises and the performances of elected officials.
 Successful completion of this course will lead to three college credits from FMCC.

 Prerequisite: Students must have passed US History class and Regents with 85 or above in addition to a teacher’s recommendation.